Breast milk - Breastfeeding

 Why would a non-gestational parent choose to breastfeed?

-Breastfeeding helps parent and baby form a secure attachment, which may be of special concern for non-gestational parents.
-Breast milk also provides a host of health benefits for both parent and child.
-A parent may also decide to breastfeed alongside their partner to share caregiving responsibilities.
+Breastmilk provides a host of health benefits for both parent and child, while also providing a bonding experience.
+Some parents decide to breastfeed alongside their partner in order to share feeding responsibilities.

 Will I produce enough milk through induced lactation?